To stall means sudden loss of motion. A car engine is said to stall when it suddenly losses motion by turning off.

-Are you in dilemma of what is wrong with your car because your car works well when you are at high or steady speeds but as soon as you attempt to approach a stop, the engine switches off.
+Are you in dilemma of what is wrong with your car because your car works well at high or steady speeds but when you approach a stop, the engine switches off.

 LISTED BELOW ARE CAUSES OF THE CAR SHUT DOWN DURING BRAKING:

 1. Dirty/faulty throttle body

 A throttle valve that is sticking or has broken gears can cause this car to go off while approaching a stop.
 Carb cleaner can be used to remove dirts or carbon from the throttle body.
 If the throttle body is faulty, it should be replaced.

 2. Faulty idle stabilization valve or wrong idle adjustment setting

 Idle speed that is not set correctly can make a car to go off while slowing down.
 This occurs when the idle speed is too low.
 For cars that have manual idle adjustment screw, this can be adjusted to correct idle engine speed.
 Some car's idle is automatically adjusted by the ECU.